isathar/Blender_UDK_FBX_Tools/README.md

 Documentation:
 ===========================

-*Some of this is out of date and will be updated soon*
+*Some of this is out of date and is being updated a little bit at a time*

 Main Panel:
 -----------

-*Export* 					- opens the menu for the included fbx exporter
+*Export* 					- Opens the menu for the included fbx exporter

+*Import Normals*			- Imports normals from an fbx file and copies them to the editor's custom normals variables for found objects

-*Initialize* 				- creates new custom mesh data object for selected mesh
+*Initialize Data* 			- Creates new custom mesh data object for selected mesh

-*Reset* 					- reset's custom mesh data to defaul *Clear* 					- deletes custom mesh data
+*Reset* 					- Reset's custom mesh data to default values *Clear* 					- Deletes custom mesh data

+Custom Normals
-*Enable/Disable* 			- show/hide the normals editor
+*Enable/Disable* 			- Show/hide the normals editor

-*Match Grid* 				- sets grid scale and subdivisions to 16 to match the grid to UDK's
+*Match Grid* 				- Sets grid scale and subdivisions to 16 to match the grid to UDK's
-							    or resets them to default, UE4 settings should be in the next release
+							    or resets them to default, UE4 settings soon